DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-3-1_the_application.md

 4. Output(s) - data type and structure

 #####2.2.1.3.2	Searching
-(When you are not editing a value in the workspace, the cursor is always present in the search field for the libraries.
-The search will return a best fit, with breadcrumbs for where the Node can be found, and a list of alternate matches... note about quickness of adding objects)
+If you now with relative specificity which Node you want to add to your Workspace, the **Search** field is your best friend.
+When you are not editing settings or specifying values in the Workspace, the cursor is always present in this field.
+If you start typing, the Dynamo Library will reveal a selected best fit match (with breadcrumbs for where it can be found in the Node categories) and a list of alternate matches to the search.
+When you hit Enter, the Node is added to the center of the Workspace.

 ####2.2.1.4	The Workspace
 #####2.2.1.4.1	Tabs (main and custom node)